dlmiles/tt06-muldiv8-sky130faha/README.md

 # Combinational multiply / divider unit (8+8 input)

+This is a clone of tt06-muldiv8 but uses the SKY130 FA (Full Adder) and HA (Half Adder) specific cells.
+The current flow is not able to manage these kinds of standard cells due to their 2 output nature, so this project intends to allow comparison between, to validate that using them has some benefit.

+Maybe there should be a DIVUNIT cell that attempts to combine the restoring MUX into the same area.
+This is something to evaluate in the future for this topology.

+NOTE: at this time PDK 2023.12.24 the sky130 FA with drive level 4 is in the DONT_USE_CELLS sky130_fd_sc_hd__fa_4 list.
+It is not clear why that is the case at this time.

+## Original tt06-muldiv8 documentation

 Next iteration from original tt04-muldiv4 towards painting multipler GDS directly.
 This time we use SpinalHDL functional programming to generate netlist for toplogy instead of logicsim-evolution.